 How to speed up the cooling process?

-Our homemade iced teas are fantastic as a cocktail mixer or non-alcoholic mocktail base.
-Check out our iced tea cocktail recipes, as an inspiration for some sugar free afternoon high tea celebrations.Serve in an iced tea jug with freshly cut lemon slices or a couple of mint leafs to give it the final touch to your liking.
+Our iced tea recipes are fantastic as a cocktail mixer or non-alcoholic mocktail base.
+Check out our iced tea cocktail recipes, as an inspiration for some sugar free afternoon high tea celebrations.Serve in an iced tea jug with freshly cut lemon slices or a couple of mint leaves to give it the final touch to your liking.
 Jazz it up however you like to create your own version for the next pitcher.